 It is estimated that it took one million labourers to complete the construction of the Forbidden City in 1420.
 Covering an area of two square miles, it has over 800 buildings and 9000 rooms, which now houses a vast collection of priceless relics including ancient pottery, bronzes and paintings.

-Today, there is a permanent restoration team that moves around repairing parts of the city and a complete renovation is said to take about ten years and by that time the first parts to be repaired would need to be worked on again.
+Today, there is a permanent restoration team that moves around repairing parts of the city and a complete renovation is said to take about ten years… by which time the first parts to be repaired would need to be worked on again!

 Through the centuries, there have been many tales of betrayal, murder and power struggle in the Forbidden City.
 Manchu Empress Dowager Cixi was notorious for her ruthless methods and murderous plots against her rivals.
 It is rumoured that she once ordered her eunuchs to wrap the emperor’s favourite concubine Zhenfei in a carpet and throw her into a well.
 The concubine had often interfered with the Empress’ plans, perhaps once too many.
 The well is still there today, in a tiny courtyard in the northeast of the palace.